- June 6, 2017

 To win tenders it is often important to include a quality management plan.
 For large organisations this is usually straightforward and will probably already be embedded in their management processes.
 However for small businesses a quality management plan may seem like a giant step.
 Here is some background and advice on how to put together your first quality management plan in a short time.
+There is also a link to a free Madrigal Communications template.

 What is quality management?